La Chapelle-d'Abondance

 In the winter, La Chapelle d'Abondance is a winter sports playground.
 On the edge of the massive Portes du Soleil with access via the Panthiaz telecabine.
-La Chapelle d'Abondance has accommodation ranging from Gites to Chambre d'Hotes.
-Several independently run, fully catered ski chalets offering accommodation and meals.
+La Chapelle d'Abondance has accommodation ranging from gîtes to chambres d'hôtes; several independently run, fully catered ski chalets offer accommodation and meals.

 La Chapelle d'Abondance has its own ski areas and ESF ski school for all levels:

 Cret Beni ski area – height of top lift 1536 m: